sbancuz/Appunti/Modeling a distributed system.md

 - [[Mobile code]]
 ### Communication

-The communication in a distributed system can be implemented in:
+The communication in a distributed system can be implemented with [[Distributed algorithms]] in:
 - [[Message oriented communication]]
 - [[RPC]]
 - [[Stream oriented communication]]